Sorry, you need to enable JavaScript to visit this website.

 • Smart Snacks in Schools refers to the national nutrition standards for foods and beverages sold outside of the federal reimbursable school meal programs during the school day.
 These items are called “competitive foods” because they can compete with participation in school meal programs.
 All competitive foods and beverages sold during the school day must meet or exceed Smart Snacks in School nutrition standards, which include limits on fat, sugar, sodium, and calorie content.
 These standards are the minimum requirement for schools, but states and local education agencies can continue to implement stronger nutrition standards for all competitive foods in schools.

-• Meal Pattern Requirments
+• Meal Pattern Requirements

 • The National School Lunch Program and School Breakfast Program require federally mandated meal patterns for breakfast, lunch and snack.
 A school must offer the food components and quantities required in the established meal patterns for meals claimed for reimbursement.